+Christ Church is located in the heart of Georgetown, on the southwest corner of 31st and O Streets NW, Washington, D.C.
+20007.
 Parking is available on the streets surrounding Christ Church.
-On Sunday only, the west side of 31st Street between O and P streets is available for parking as well.
+On Sundays, the west side of 31st Street between O and P streets is also available for parking.
 If you leave a few extra minutes, you will be able to find parking nearby.
 There is also parking available for a fee in the lot behind the CVS at the corner of Wisconsin and O Streets NW.

 What educational opportunities are available for adults?

-Religious education classes for children ages 3-18 take place on Sunday mornings from 10 to 10:55 a.m.
-More information about each of these programs may be found on our website under “Education.”
+Religious education classes for children and youth ages 3-18 take place on Sunday mornings from 10:00 to 10:55 a.m.
+Click here for more information on Children's Education programs and for Youth Programs.